mehfatitem/nostalji-alb-m/README.md

 # Nostalji albüm
-is a web applciation which contains image upload specification.
+is a web application which contains image upload specification.

 Every user has an account and upload their images to account and create album.